urschrei/pyzotero/.github/pull_request_template.md

 - If in doubt, comment your code.

 ## License of Contributed Code
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed under the Blua Oak Model License 1.0, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed under the Blue Oak Model License 1.0, without any additional terms or conditions.
 Please note that pull requests with licenses that are more restrictive than or otherwise incompatible with the license will not be accepted. -->

 Description of changes: